Mackenzie, Queensland: Geography

 The area is partially covered by undeveloped bushland.

 History

-Mount Petrie State School opened on 31 March 1955.
+Mount Petrie State School (now known as Mackenzie State Primary School) opened on 31 March 1955.

 Mount Gravatt Special School opened on 17 May 1971.
 On 21 September 2012, it was relocated to Mackenzie where it was co-located with Mount Petrie State School, with the schools being renamed MacKenzie State Primary School and Mackenzie Special School.